This MIT Project Says Nuclear Fusion Is 15 Years Away (No, Really, This Time)

 “This is still a long timeline,” says Bob Mumgaard, CEO and cofounder of Commonwealth Fusion Systems.
 “Fusion is the quintessential tough tech.
 But after we build that prototype, we’re then ready to build the first net electrical devices that are commercial, on-the-grid devices.
 We anticipate being able to do that within the next 15 years.”

 The material that will be used in the magnet has been around for decades, but only recently became available.
-“The actual material was discovered in the 1980s, but it was sort of like a petri dish full of powder, and it took about 25 years to commercialize it into something that could be used,” says the startup’s chief technology officer, Dan Brunner.
+“The actual material was discovered in the 1980s, but it was sort of like a petri dish full of powder, and it took about 25 years to commercialize it into something that could be used,” says Brandon Sorbom, the company’s chief science officer and cofounder.
 “Up until now, it’s mainly been used for sort of niche R&D applications.
 So it’s always been known that the promise of this material was really great.
 But until now there hasn’t been sort of a killer app for this material.”

 The new magnets will double the magnetic field of a fusion device, which makes it possible to produce more power with a much smaller device.
 That smaller size decreases cost and complexity and would make future power plants easier to construct.
 Parts that would have otherwise required on-site construction could be built in a factory and delivered on a truck.

-The Engine, an organization at MIT designed to help commercialize scientific discoveries, is one early investor in the MIT project, as is Eni, an Italian energy company that announced a $50 million investment today.
+The Engine, an MIT-launched designed to help commercialize scientific discoveries, is one early investor in the MIT project, as is Eni, an Italian energy company that announced a $50 million investment today.

 If the plans go as expected and fusion power plants can finally be constructed, the resulting power would be cheaper than fossil fuels.
 “We know that for fusion to make a difference . . . it has to be economically competitive,” says Mumgaard.
 “The exciting part about this technology is that by shrinking the scale and keeping the power the same, we make more ‘power per stuff,’ which makes it much more likely to be economically competitive.
 The types of materials that are in this are materials that are commodities, and if you add up those materials you get a cost of electricity that undercuts existing energy prices.”

-Note: Correction: We’ve updated this article to correctly attribute a quote to Brandon Sorbom.